aproxis/VideoCutter/memory-bank/progress.md

 ## Current Status

-### Project Status: Beta
+### Project Status: Beta (Preparing for Major Refactoring)

 VideoCutter is currently in a functional beta state.
-The core functionality is complete and working, with a usable GUI interface and configuration system.
-The system can process images and videos, create slideshows with depth effects, add audio, and apply branding overlays.
-Subtitle functionality has been enhanced with advanced styling options and accurate preview rendering.
+The core functionality is complete and working, with a usable GUI interface and configuration system, including recently enhanced subtitle features.

-The current focus is on documentation, organization, and preparing for version control.
-This includes creating comprehensive documentation in both README and memory bank formats, and setting up a Git repository for future development.
+The **primary focus is now shifting to a significant refactoring of the core processing scripts**.
+This aims to improve modularity, maintainability, testability, and scalability, establishing a more robust foundation for future development.
+Documentation updates will continue alongside this effort.

 ### Key Metrics